ietf-wg-acme/acme/draft-ietf-acme-acme.md

 request.

-When a client receives an order from the server it downloads the authorization resource by sending a GET request to the indicated URL.
+When a client receives an order from the server it downloads the authorization resources by sending GET requests to the indicated URLs.
 If the client initiates authorization using a request to the new authorization resource, it will have already received the pending authorization object in the response to that request.